Ibraheem-Asaad/Downloader/README.md

 3) Limit the number of downloads

+4) Filter download by file name (regural expression)

-4) Rename downloaded files - by changing the original or/and adding incremental numbering
+5) Rename downloaded files - by changing the original or/and adding incremental numbering

 #### Future Plans: